 The Difference between SVG and PNG File Types Explained and Why It Matters Which One You Use

-If you are like me when someone starts mentioning file formats, acronyms, phrases like the difference between SVG and PNG, and other computer-ish jargon you get a little glazed over in the eyes.
+If you are like me, when someone starts mentioning file formats, acronyms, phrases like the difference between SVG and PNG, and other computer-ish jargon, you get glazed over in the eyes.

 You might even begin daydreaming about your next creative project that you want to begin crafting.

 I’m here to tell ya though, (in a tough love kind of way)… SNAP OUT OF IT friend… at least for the next few minutes.

 I’m going to share a few helpful tips about the difference between SVG and PNG file formats in relation to your cutting machine.